-Fontinalis Antipyretica, are great very hardy and tolerable plants that are great for beginner enthusist.
-That does not go without stating that it does still have some requirements when it comes to maintianing this moss.
+Fontinalis Antipyretica, are great very hardy, and tolerable plants that are great for beginner enthusiasts.
+That does not go without stating that it does still have some requirements when it comes to maintaining this moss.
 Here are a few need to know tips when it comes to the care and propagation of willow moss:

 How to grow

-The safest and most effeceint way to harvest willow most is through the process of division.
-Breaking a culture into seperate peices wont hurt this plant and is a preferable method when it comes to most bryophytes.
-Once seperated and tied down to ideal spot in aquarium, allow the plant a few weeks to latch down and resume growing before tampering with it again.
-A creeping growth of new branches is a good sign of success and once that takes place you can trim unwwanted stems… Or further divide the colony once more and reapply the process.
+The safest and most efficient way to harvest willow most is through the process of division.
+Breaking a culture into separate pieces won’t hurt this plant and is a preferred method when it comes to most bryophytes.
+Once separated and tied down to an ideal spot in the aquarium, allow the plant a few weeks to latch down and resume growing before tampering with it again.
+A creeping growth of new branches is a good sign of success and once that takes place you can trim unwanted stems… Or further, divide the colony once more and reapply the process.

 Plants Similar To Willow Moss